mengeling/silvercar-cancellation-predictor/README.md

 &nbsp;

-I lowered the threshold to 40%, which resulted in 79% accuracy, 75% precision, and 72% recall.
+I lowered the same model's threshold to 40%, which resulted in 79% accuracy, 75% precision, and 72% recall.
 This threshold gives a more even distribution of inaccurate predictions.
 Silvercar could take these predictions and make more conservative estimates to calculate their revenue forecasts and determine the number of cars needed at each location.
 I think coupling these predictions with historical data will prove to be more effective than solely